 The project is pedalled by three main desires - to source flowers from the local market (wherever that may be in the world), to create 100% compostable packaging, and finally to get to know local growers.
-The range will launch on the 8th February 2019 in Lush Oxford Street, just in time for Valentines Day, but don’t expect to find roses in these romantic bouquets.

 A lovely part of this project, is that not only will arrangements look different depending on the season, but the range of flowers offered will also be completely unique depending on whereabouts in the world you are.
 Plans are in the pipeline to launch Lush bouquets in Paris, Japan, and hopefully in lots more exciting locations.
 While some may view working with a seasonal range of flowers restrictive, we’re keen for a creative challenge.